-Aaron Doering is in his eighth season as an athletic trainer here at Marquette University.
-He is responsible for the athletic training coverage of the women's volleyball and men's lacrosse teams and previously worked with women's basketball, men's cross country, men's track & field, men's and women's tennis and women's soccer.
+Aaron Doering is in his 10th season as an athletic trainer here at Marquette University.
+He is responsible for the athletic training coverage of the men's lacrosse teams and previously worked with women's basketball, men's cross country, men's track & field, men's and women's tennis and women's soccer.

 His current responsibilities include day-to-day student-athlete rehabilitation and treatment, practice coverage, and equipment and inventory management for the sports medicine department.
 He also oversees summer camp sport coverage and is a clinical instructor for the undergraduate athletic training educational program.